Overview

 - Cultural immersion: Your guides help you connect with local communities authentically.

-- Responsible trekking: Trexmount Ventures follows Leave No Trace principles on every trek itinerary Nepal mountains journey.
+- Responsible trekking: Trexmount Ventures follows Leave No Trace principles on every trek itinerary in the Nepal mountains.

 As a result, whether this is your first time trekking and climbing Nepal or your tenth Himalayan summit, Trexmount Ventures ensures every detail of your Yala Peak expedition is handled with professionalism, care, and genuine mountain passion.